My name is prof.dr.ir. Boudewijn van Dongen and I am full Professor in Computer Science at Eindhoven University of Technology.

 About my research group

-I am chair of the Analytics for Information Systems group at Eindhoven University of Technology, a research group with six senior researchers, two postdocs and forteen PhD candidates.
+I am chair of the Process Analytics group at Eindhoven University of Technology, a research group with six senior researchers, one postdoc and nineteen PhD candidates.

 The research group distinguishes itself in the Information Systems discipline by its fundamental focus on modelling, understanding, analyzing, and improving processes.